openshift/training/docs/06-authentication.md

 # Configuring Authentication
-OpenShift 4 installs with only a single cluster superuser, `kubeadmin`.
+OpenShift 4 installs with two effective superusers:

+* `kubeadmin` (technically an alias for `kube:admin`)
+* `system:admin`

+Why two?
+Because `system:admin` is a user that uses a certificate to login and has no password.
+Therefore this superuser cannot log-in to the web console (which requires a password).

 If you want additional users to be able to authenticate to and use the cluster, you must configure an authentication provider.
 We will configure `htpasswd` authentication as an example.